Trae Review: Free AI IDE, 4 Plans from $3/mo (2026)

 Who is Trae best for?

-Trae is best for indie developers and vibe coders who want full-stack project scaffolding at the lowest possible price, and for VS Code users who want AI features without switching editors or reinstalling extensions.
-It is particularly strong for greenfield projects under 100,000 lines.
-Trae is not suitable for developers at companies with ByteDance product restrictions, or for anyone working on proprietary or regulated codebases, given confirmed telemetry collection that cannot be disabled.
+Trae is best for solo developers, students, and vibe coders who want full-stack project scaffolding at the lowest possible price point, and for VS Code users who want AI features without switching editors or reinstalling extensions.
+The free and Lite plans make it particularly attractive for prototyping MVPs and learning projects.
+Trae is not suitable for developers at companies with ByteDance product restrictions, or for anyone working on proprietary or regulated codebases, given telemetry collection that cannot be disabled.

-Trae itself does not expose a public API for external integrations, but it supports the Model Context Protocol (MCP), allowing external tools and data sources to be connected to the AI agent via a one-click marketplace.
-The open-source Trae Agent project on GitHub provides a CLI-based LLM agent for software engineering tasks that can be integrated into scripts and pipelines.
-VS Code extensions work natively inside Trae, expanding its connectivity to source control, deployment tools, and language servers.
+Trae does not expose a public API for external integrations, but it has native Model Context Protocol (MCP) support with a one-click marketplace for installing MCP servers.
+Supported MCP servers include Supabase, Playwright, Context7, and CustomGPT.ai, among many others from the 60,000+ community-built MCP servers as of 2026.
+The open-source Trae Agent project on GitHub provides a CLI-based coding agent that can be integrated into scripts and automation pipelines.
+VS Code extensions work natively inside Trae for source control, deployment, and language servers.